 - Meditation, yoga and breath-work (pranayama) to remove stress

-Diagnosis and Disease in Ayurveda
+Diagnosis in Ayurveda

 Ayurveda offers an extremely cost effective diagnostic methodology which does not rely on invasive tests or high-tech expensive equipment.
 Rather, the Ayurvedic Doctor follows an eight point (occasionally ten point) series of observations.
 Most remarkably for Westerners, one of these observations is the ‘pulse diagnostic process’ of ‘Nadi Pariksha’ (aka ‘Nadi Vigyan’) which seems almost miraculous.
 Not only can a skilled practitioner determine one’s natural dosha predominance, e.g. Vata-Pita, they can also determine the current state of dosha imbalance.
 Nadi Pariksha involves the practitioner feeling the pulse of the patient with three fingers – any imbalance result in subtle pattern differences which can then be detected.
 A fully enlightened Ayurvedic Specialists can also ‘read’ a patient’s complete medical history from this process!